syncopika/piano_roll_browser/README.md

 left-click a block on the grid to place a note; click again to remove.
 right-click blocks on the grid to create 16th notes (subdivide), or rejoin 16th notes to revert back to 8th notes.
 You can also change a note's properties, such as volume and style.
 right-click an instrument block to modify its sound, name, and volume.
+please note: each column can only have 1 note per instrument.
 check out a demo! see the demo dropdown box.

 ### known problems: